 This subsection uses a two-stage generalized least squares estimator to assess whether the exogenous component of the fraction of foreign entry applications that are denied is associated with bank net interest margins.
-As discussed in the Introduction, I use the absolute value of the latitude of the country as an instrument for regulatory restrictions on foreign bank entry.
+As discussed above, there may be problems associated with measuring restrictions on foreign bank entry.
+I use two different types of instrumental variables in conducting robustness checks.